 We are a global steel pipe manufacturer with a strong focus on manufacturing products and related services for the oil and gas industry.
 The oil and gas industry is a major consumer of steel pipe products worldwide, particularly for products manufactured under high quality standards and demanding specifications.
 Demand for steel pipe products from the oil and gas industry has historically been volatile and depends primarily upon the number of oil and natural gas wells being drilled, completed and reworked, and the depth and drilling conditions of these wells.
 The level of exploration, development and production activities of, and the corresponding capital spending by, oil and gas companies, including national oil companies, depends primarily on current and expected future prices of oil and natural gas and is sensitive to the industry's view of future economic growth and the resulting impact on demand for oil and natural gas.
 Several factors, such as the supply and demand for oil and gas, and political and global economic conditions, affect these prices.
-When the price of oil and gas falls, oil and gas companies generally reduce spending on production and exploration activities and, accordingly, make fewer purchases of steel pipe products.
+When the price of oil and gas falls, oil and gas companies generally reduce spending on production activities and, accordingly, make fewer purchases of steel pipe products.
 Other circumstances - such as geopolitical events and hostilities in the Middle East and elsewhere - may also affect drilling activity and, as a result, cause steel pipe consumption to decline, and thus have a material impact on our revenues, profitability and financial condition.
-For example, the level of drilling activity and the investment by oil and gas companies declined in 2016 for the second consecutive year as they continued to be severely affected by the strong decline in prices of oil and natural gas.
-Several factors, such as the supply and demand for oil and gas, and political and global economic conditions, affect, and may continue to affect, these prices; accordingly oil and gas companies may cut their investment plans and consequently, demand for our products cou
+For example, the level of drilling activity and the investment by oil and gas.
+Several factors, such as they continued to be severely affected by the strong decline in prices of oil and natural gas.
+Several factors, such as the supply and demand for oil and gas, and political and global economic conditions, affect, and may continue to affect, these prices; accordingly oil and gas companies declined in 2016 for the second consecutive year as they continued to be severely affected by the strong decline in prices of oi